LiskArchive/mocha-bdd/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of lisk-template, Lisk or any other repository) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of mocha-bdd, Lisk or any other repository) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of lisk-template?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of lisk-template from [the releases page](https://github.com/LiskHQ/lisk-template/releases).
+* If the problem started happening recently, **can you reproduce the problem in an older version of mocha-bdd?** What's the most recent version in which the problem doesn't happen?
+You can download older versions of mocha-bdd from [the releases page](https://github.com/LiskHQ/mocha-bdd/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for lisk-template, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for mocha-bdd, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

  When you are creating an enhancement suggestion, please include as many details as possible.
 Fill in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.